omeka/omeka-s-enduser/docs/modules/csvimport.md

 The drawer has multiple options for mapping:

+**Properties** select a property to map the column data to, from any of the installed vocabularies.
+Use the Filter field to search the available properties for a specific property.

-**Resource data** has a dropdown to set Item Set by selected property.
+**Item-specific data** has a dropdown to set Item Set by selected property.
 If you have a column with data for an Item Set to which you want to add the item, you can set how it maps using this dropdown.
 You can either use the Item Set's internal ID, or any one of its properties (title, description).

 ![dropdown as described](../modules/modulesfiles/csvimport_itemsMapRD.png)